PAOK FC: Training ground

 PAOK FC Sport Center is the training ground of the first team and Academy, located in Nea Mesimvria area of Thessaloniki.
 The construction started under the presidency of Theodoros Zagorakis.

-New Thermi Training Center
+Planned new training ground

 On 19 January 2024, a blessing of the land where the club's new training center will be built took place.
 The newly acquired plot of land is located on the 8th road of the Tagarades farmland in the community of the Thermi municipality.